Creating a Reusable PyQGIS Processing Algorithm Template

 if source is None:

-# 3. Prepare output sink (inherits schema, geometry type, and CRS from input)
+# 3. Create output sink — inherits fields, geometry type, and CRS

 )